telerik/blazor-docs/knowledge-base/gantt-tooltip-access-model-fields.md

 1. Add a [TelerikTooltip]({%slug tooltip-overview%}) in the `TaskTemplate`.
 1. Set the Tooltip's [`TargetSelector`]({%slug tooltip-overview%}#tooltip-parameters) to point to the task wrapper unique `id`.
 1. Access the model from the `context` of the `TaskTemplate` and get the needed properties to display in the Tooltip.

+> This approach renders a dedicated Tooltip for each task.
+This makes it useful if you don't have too many tasks - otherwise, you may face performance issues.
+In this case, either use the [above approach](#get-the-gantt-data-item-from-context-properties) or [add only one Tooltip instance as shown here]({%slug tooltip-kb-in-grid%}).

 >caption Use a custom Tooltip component